foundersandcoders/coursebook/week-6/project.md

 - The server should persist blog post data to the DB and associate each with a user
 - The submission page should only be available to authenticated users
 - Only the authenticated author of a post should be allowed to delete it

+## Stretch goals

+- An author page with all the posts by an author
+- Commenting functionality